-A recent survey of over 3,000 employees revealed that most workers have limited understanding of the "rebound effect" - a concept that describes how efficiency improvements can sometimes lead to increased overall resource use.
-Nearly two-thirds of respondents indicated they had minimal familiarity with this idea, while less than 12% demonstrated strong knowledge of it.
+A recent survey of more than 3,000 employees shows that workers have a mixed understanding of the “rebound effect”- a concept that describes how efficiency improvements can sometimes lead to increased overall resource use.
+Just over half of respondents (53.3%) reported having limited familiarity with the concept (1–4 on a 7-point scale), while fewer than 12% demonstrated strong knowledge.
+Approximately 46.7% indicated a moderate to good understanding (5–7).

 CMCC’s research, "From (Micro-)Circularity to (Macro-)Mitigation", conducted under the CircEUlar project, identifies key pathways through which circular business practices systematically influence resource use at the broader societal level.
 These pathways offer valuable insight into the broader impacts of circular models, though they are not exhaustive and do not capture all rebound effects.